MicrosoftDocs/bi-shared-docs/docs/analysis-services/ssas-overview.md

 ![version selector](media/ssas-overview/version-selector-ssas.png)

 Documentation you see in the ToC to the left is known as the core Analysis Services documentation.
 Core documentation can apply to just one platform, like SQL Server Analysis Services, or to all Analysis Services platforms including Azure Analysis Services and Analysis Services in Power BI.
-This is because how you create and deploy a tabular model, or manage certain server properties or databases is much the same, regardless of platform.
+This is because how you create and deploy a tabular model, or manage certain server properties or databases is much the same regardless of platform.

 In the core documentation, at the top of each article an **APPLIES TO** banner indicates the platforms and versions the article applies to.
 Keep in mind, feature and functionality changes are happening to each platform all the time.
 When they do, we make every effort to update the documentation.